What are Threat Hunting and the use of threat hunting tools?

-- Disruption of critical infrastructure: Hackers disrupt or sabotage systems such as electric power generation and distribution, water supplies, and transportation systems with to create chaos.
+- Disruption of critical infrastructure: Hackers disrupt or sabotage systems such as electric power generation and distribution, water supplies, and transportation systems to create chaos.

-- Political statement: Hackers and “hacktivists” attack sites to make a political statement; back in 2016, the hacktivist group, known as “Anonymous,” threatened to attack Donald Trump’s website who was, at the time, a United States presidential candidate.
+- Political statement: Hackers and “hacktivists” attack sites to make a political statement; back in 2016, the hacktivist group, known as “Anonymous,” threatened to attack Donald Trump’s website that was, at the time, a United States presidential candidate.

 - Fame: In the hacker community, hackers are respected and recognized for compromising sites with a high-security level.
 However, the purpose remains the same; compromising sensitive data or disruption of business operations or sometimes both.

-So, what is Threat Hunting exactly?
+So, what are Threat Hunting tools exactly?